Aug. 9, 2024

 SHARE

-One of the programs that NDSU’s Office of Research and Creative Activity put forward is the Technology Acceleration Program, an initiative funded by ND state legislative EDRF appropriations.
-TAP aims to further the development of prototypes (e.g. software, Internet of Things, algorithms, sensors, biologics, materials, medical devices) that have the capability to leverage public-private partnerships along with fitting with NDSU’s Strategic Priorities.
+Bolstered by Economic Diversification Research Funds from the North Dakota Legislature, the NDSU Office of Research and Creative Activity's Technology Acceleration Program aims to further the development of prototypes (e.g. software, Internet of Things, algorithms, sensors, biologics, materials, medical devices) that have the capability to leverage public-private partnerships along with fitting with NDSU’s Strategic Priorities.

 “NDSU engineers are seeking to solve real-world problems through technological innovations to address threats to clean water, safety in road construction zones, and the need for consistent and reliable solar-powered fencing in snowy weather,” said Colleen Fitzgerald, NDSU vice president for research and creative activity.
 “Through the Technology Acceleration Program at NDSU, the Economic Diversification of Research Funds are enabling solutions-based research.”